-Almost all the Peoples thinks “Higher the number of pixels, the better it is.”
-As 4K Ultra HD Television with a screen resolution of 3840*2160 pixels is better than a regular standard HD TV with 1920*1080 pixels.
+Almost all Peoples thinks “The higher the number of pixels, the better it is.”
+A 4K Ultra HD Television with a screen resolution of 38402160 pixels is better than a regular standard HD TV with 19201080 pixels.
 Are we correct in assuming this?
 As you will think that 4K one has more pixels, so it will be better.
 To my surprise, this is not entirely correct.

-Why it is Need to Know Before Buy Monitor or TV?
+Why does it Need to Know Before Buying a Monitor or TV?

-Before buying a TV, we focus on its specification like pixel, size, Smart TV or not.
-But there are many other things you have to look, such as Refresh rate colour accuracy and contrast ratio.
-The concept of refresh rate has originated in the last century with the invention of the movie projectors.
+Before buying a TV, we focus on its specification like pixel, size, Smart TV, or not.
+But there are many other things you have to look at, such as what is Refresh rate of the TV, color accuracy, and contrast ratio.
+What is the refresh rate?–The concept of refresh rate originated in the last century with the invention of movie projectors.
 Like, when you have a TV with a refresh rate of 60 Hz, it necessarily means that the TV changes the images 60 times in a second.

 How does it Affect Gaming?

 One of the effects of having a slow refresh rate or response time is that an image can look blurred.
 Our brain can perceive an image to be blurry because our eyes naturally track the movement of an image on-screen, This can happen for a couple of different reasons.